Skip to Content

 • EPB (Electronic Parking Brake) won’t release when the button is pressed or the car won’t move when EPB is released

-• EPB malfunction can be caused by low battery voltage, failed EPB module, or mechanical issues
+• EPB malfunction can be caused by low battery voltage, a failed EPB module, or mechanical issues

 • Check the battery voltage and charge it if necessary